MustafaPitt/cs1653-2019su-mua31-jat190-tas202/reports/phase3-writeup.md

 Example: If Bob created and bugged the client application to send users to file server S’ (a non-trusted file server), and Alex logs into S’, then all Alex files are not secure and confidential anymore.
 They can be accessed by Bob.

 Each installed file server S will generate a key pair.
 The public key will be available to clients out of band.
 On each connection, the server will present the user with it’s public key.
 For the first connection, the user must verify that the keys match manually, but if they do match, it can be saved and compared automatically on subsequent connections.
-Each time the client connects, they will encrypt a timestamp and send it to the server.
-The server will have one chance to respond with the correctly decrypted timestamp + 1.
+Each time the client connects, they will encrypt a large random number and send it to the server.
+The server will have one chance to respond with the correctly decrypted number.
 If the server does this, we can be reasonably sure that it has the corresponding private key, since only the corresponding private key can decrypt a message encrypted with its public key.

 It’s effective because the public key will be delivered to the client out of band by trusted individuals.
 Any message encrypted by the client using the public key will only be decrypted by the corresponding private key.
 Returning the decrypted message to client will assure the client that the public key is valid.
 Because only the corresponding private key would match with the given public key, we know the server is trustworthy.